Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Some remaining theoretical issues and extending

+It must be remarked here that unitarity violation effects which are hidden in non-unitary active space mixing matrix $U$ produces zeroth- to higher order effects of $W$.
+The above theorem is only about the terms generated by explicit perturbative corrections in $W$.

 We first note that higher-order corrections in terms of $W$ are computed by using $\Omega [1]$ as the kernel, as indicated in eq.~(\ref{Omega-expand}).
-Notice also that all the elements of $\Omega [1]$, except for $\Omega [1]_{JJ}$, carry the energy denominator, as shown in (\ref{Omega-1st-order}).
-Then, higher order correction terms are always accompanied by the energy denominators which are composed of some of the first three in (\ref{expansion-parameters}), and therefore they are suppressed.
-The unique exception for it is the terms generated only by $\Omega [1]_{JJ}$ which lacks the energy denominator.
-Therefore, apart from this special case, we have shown that higher-order corrections in $W$ does not produce the surviving terms after averaging over fast oscillation and using the energy denominator suppression.
+Notice also that all the elements of $\Omega [1]$, except for $\Omega [1]_{JJ}$, carry the sterile state mass denominator, as shown in (\ref{Omega-1st-order}).
+Then, higher order correction terms are always accompanied by the sterile state mass denominators which are composed of some of the first three in (\ref{expansion-parameters}), and therefore they are suppressed.
+The unique exception for it is the terms generated only by $\Omega [1]_{JJ}$ which lacks the sterile state mass denominator.
+Therefore, apart from this special case, we have shown that higher-order corrections in $W$ does not produce the surviving terms after averaging over fast oscillation and using the sterile state mass denominator suppression.
 It is consistent with what we saw in our explicit computation to order $W^4$.
 This concludes our justification of the Uniqueness theorem.

 We need to clear up the issue of special type of perturbative correction terms which involve only $\Omega [1]_{JJ}$ as the kernel in (\ref{Omega-expand}).
 It produces the unique form of $\hat{S}_{JJ}$ as